ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### PropTypes

-So with proptypes, we can basically specify the type of value that we expect the consumer of the component to pass in for each of the props.
+So with propTypes, we can basically specify the type of value that we expect the consumer of the component to pass in for each of the props.

 Now, if you really care about this, you should actually just use **TypeScript** instead of JavaScript.
 Developers these days don't really use `PropTypes` anymore but moved to `TypeScript`.

-there's no need to install this `proptypes` package because *vite / create-React-App* already comes with this package pre-installed.
+there's no need to install this `propTypes` package because *vite / create-React-App* already comes with this package pre-installed.

 ```javascript
 <StarRating